Disney dining plans:

 rates, we are also able to get you meal plans which can save some groups money; however, should all groups consider them?

 Many who opt for meal plans don't need them.
 To that end, we have assembled a primer for you (below).
 Most of the primer consists of reasons why you shouldn't get the meal plan.
 If you fall into any of the "don't categories" then we suggest avoiding the meal plan.

 Money savings?
-The cost is the primary concern (see DDP plan prices).
+The cost is the primary concern (see the calculator below).
 Meal plans will only save you money if you (1) only eat at disney (2) only eat at the best places and order the higher end of each menu (3) eat every meal.
 If any of your party like to eat light, or you think you will miss a meal, or think you will eat off property even once then do not get the meal plan.

-Reservations: Although the meal plan doesn't require you to get reservations to dining facilities, you will not be able to get into the best ones without them.
+Reservations: Although meal plans don't require you to get dining reservations in advance, you will not be able to get into the best ones without them.
 And if you do not have proper reservations, point two above is not possible.
 Thus, if you do not have time to plan ahead then don't get the meal plan.
 This point does not apply to the QUICK SERVE plan where reservations don't matter.